akshaymattoo/boilerplate-react-without-cra/README.md

 # boilerplate-react-without-cra

 This is a React project setup where we are not using standard CRA.
 CRA is a great tool but for a small project or a quick proptype, it can be a big overhead sometimes.
 Also learning about things how they actually work is great.
-Say in the current project we want to make some changes in webpack by this project we can easily learn about thigs.
+Say in the current project we want to make some changes in webpack by this project we can easily learn about things.
 We get a quick understanding of the below things.

 - How things are structured in React?
 - How React understand JSX and converts it to ES5 JS?